 - Fresh basil

-- 2 cloves fermented garlic, pressed or cut small
+- 2 pressed cloves fermented garlic (or cut small)

 Mix all ingredients in a bowl.
 Done!

-Wonderful on fresh bread, together with boiled potatoes and with meat.
-Very simple, just mix all ingredients well in a bowl and you’re done.
-Store in fridge in a air-tight jar.
+This is wonderful on freshly baked bread, with boiled potatoes, and with meat.
+The recipe is very simple—just mix all ingredients well in a bowl and you’re done.
+Store in fridge in an air-tight jar.

 - 1/2 cup softened butter

 - Finely cut fresh basil (optional)